pzaino/risc-os-corelib/docs/sys.md

 ## Notes

 * These functions allow simple porting of POSIX programs needing basic identity and host data.
-* All fields are simulated or stubbed, as RISC OS lacks multi-user and network identity by default.
+* All fields are simulated or stubbed, as RISC OS lacks multi-user by default.

 ---